How to Become an Illinois School Counselor

 Step Two:

-Through your school counseling education, you will need to complete 100 clock hours of interaction with school aged individuals or groups in a supervised practicum setting.
+As part of your school counseling education, you will need to complete 100 clock hours of experience with school-aged individuals or groups in a supervised practicum setting.

-You will also need to complete the experience requirements of at least 600 clock hours in an internship setting.
-If you have been a teacher for at leas 2 years, you may be eligible for a reduced internship experience requirement.
+You will also need to complete at least 600 clock hours in an internship setting.
+If you have been a teacher for at least two years, you may be eligible for a reduced internship experience requirement.

 Step Three:

 You will need to pass the ISBE examination for school counseling and any other required examination.
-You can find more information on examination dates and locations here.
+You can find more information through the Illinois Licensure Testing System

 Step Four: